ipfs-cluster/ipfs-cluster/README.md

 IPFS Cluster provides a cluster-node application (`ipfs-cluster-service`), a Go API, a HTTP API and a command-line tool (`ipfs-cluster-ctl`).

-Current functionality only allows pinning in all cluster members, but more strategies (like setting a replication factor for each pin) will be developed.
+Current functionality only allows pinning in all cluster peers, but more strategies (like setting a replication factor for each pin) will be developed.

 ## Table of Contents